 - Preheat the oven to 425F.

-- In medium bowl, whisk together the sugar, cinnamon, nutmeg, ginger, cloves, and salt.
+- For the pie filling: In medium bowl, whisk together the sugar, cinnamon, nutmeg, ginger, cloves, and salt.

 Source: Adapted from Very Best Baking